Objectification Play

 - Mid-20th century: The vocabulary of ownership, collars, and "property" dynamics took shape in the post-war leather and BDSM subcultures, alongside the consent infrastructure (safewords, negotiated limits, aftercare) that still governs the practice.

-- 1969: The British Pop artist Allen Jones exhibited his sculptures Hatstand, Table and Chair, depicting women's bodies as functional furniture; they became a notorious touchstone in debates over objectification in art, as documented on the Human furniture page.
+- 1969: The British Pop artist Allen Jones made the fibreglass sculptures Hatstand, Table and Chair, first shown in 1970, depicting women's bodies as functional furniture.
+They became a notorious touchstone in debates over objectification in art, drew feminist protest, and in 1986, when the Tate exhibited Chair, two protesters poured paint stripper over it on International Women's Day.

 - 1971: Stanley Kubrick's A Clockwork Orange rendered the Korova Milk Bar with mannequin-furniture, cementing the human-furniture image in popular culture.